TRIQS/triqs_0.x/doc/user_manual/wien2k/LDADMFTmain.rst

 At the end of the calculation, we can save the Greens function and self energy into a file::

-  from pytriqs.base.archive import HDFArchive import pytriqs.base.utility.mpi as mpi if mpi.is_master_node():
+  from pytriqs.archive import HDFArchive import pytriqs.utility.mpi as mpi if mpi.is_master_node():
       R = HDFArchive("single_site_bethe.h5",'w')
       R["G"] = S.G